bryansum/bsumm.net/_posts/2013-03-31-analyzing-mbostocks-queue-js.md

             a = slice.call(t, 1);
 ```

-Due to *queue*'s design, we assume that the last argument to these called functions should always be a callback.
-The *callback* function creates a callback for a given task index, and pushes this as the last argument; this position is a Node.JS convention.
+Here, the *callback* construct a one-off callback for a given task index, and pushes this as the new last argument; it's a Node.JS convention to have the last argument as the callback.
 We then increase our active count and execute our task function with a null context and its arguments.
 Note that *this* as context would be inappropriate here, as the called tasks shouldn't have any knowledge of the *queue* internals.
 So ends our while loop.

 ```javascript
         a.push(callback(i));